paul-hammant/tbd/content/alternative-branching-models/index.md

 developers active concurrently in more than one (short-lived) branch (or fork).
 Or developer pairs, rather than individuals.

-Here's the crucial difference.
+The crucial difference is where the release is performed from.
 Whereas for their release-from-branch step:

 ![](/images/githubflow1.png)